 The best Black sitcoms on TV today are descended from an interesting heritage.
 The first Black sitcom-type program, Amos ‘n’ Andy, began its run in 1950, but it inspired controversy - protests against it claimed that it portrayed Black people in an unfavorable, lower-class light.
 Black sitcoms began to come into their own with Sanford and Son, which many critics believe readied the general public to receive The Cosby Show in the 80s.
 A far cry from Amos ‘n’ Andy, The Cosby Show featured Black characters who were educated and intelligent, earning it a spot as one of the best African-American comedy shows.

-Of course, some of the best black sitcoms have faded in popularity with age.
-Remember 90s black sitcoms like The Fresh Prince of Bel-Air?
-Although the Fresh Prince no longer holds a prime time spot, Will Smith is still one of the funniest black characters (and actors) of all time.
-Other unforgettable African-American characters that earn their shows a place on this list include Martin Payne (Martin) played by comedian Martin Lawrence, Weezie (The Jeffersons), and Arnold Jackson (Diff’rent Strokes).
+Of course, some of the best Black sitcoms have faded in popularity with age.
+Remember 90s Black sitcoms like The Fresh Prince of Bel-Air?
+Although the Fresh Prince no longer holds a prime time spot, Will Smith is still one of the funniest Black characters (and actors) of all time.
+Other unforgettable African American characters that earn their shows a place on this list include Martin Payne (Martin) played by comedian Martin Lawrence, Weezie (The Jeffersons), and Arnold Jackson (Diff’rent Strokes).

 With many Black sitcoms to choose from today, viewers shouldn’t be at a loss for great African-American comedy shows.
 Black sitcoms may have changed over the years, but the best Black comedy shows will continue to be enjoyed for years to come.

 The Jamie Foxx ShowGarrett Morris, Ellia English

 - 671239Mo'Nique, Countess Vaughn, Dorien Wilson, Yvette Wilson, Jenna von Oy, Ken Lawson